Crate Wood Wharf

 Original signs designed and made for Skeeters Axe Throwing Club.
 Created with recycled steel in combination with repurposed objects.

-A collection of colourful, retro fun-fair signs were designed and supplied for the Glastonbury Festival event in Somerset.
+A collection of colourful, retro fun-fair signs were designed and supplied for Glastonbury Festival.

-edelmanos designed and fabricated the central chandelier of this stunning aquatic pavilion by AN-Architecture,
+I designed and fabricated the central chandelier of this stunning aquatic pavilion by AN-Architecture.

 This public outdoor art installation was commissioned to be part of the famous Whitecross Street party.